luuchilap/test-docling/PRMOPT.md

 ## Goal

-Rebuild this **Multi-Format Document RAG with Milvus** project in a fresh repo, keeping the same features and architecture but without copying files blindly.
 Use this document as the single source of truth for structure, stack, and behaviors.

 ---